 This itinerary will document what I did in the city, how long to spend at each attraction and the prices.
 It’s also good to note day 1 and day 3 will be travel days for most people, so they are more like half days rather than full days.
 You have to take into account traveling time to/from the airport and any jet lag depending on where you are traveling from.
 This guide can totally be done in 2 days but would be squeezing a lot into each day.

 Vienna is a big city with many attractions.
-I’ve seen a lot of Vienna travel itineraries online and in my opinion a lot of them are very adventurous.
+I’ve seen a lot of Vienna travel itineraries online and in my opinion some are very adventurous.
 It also depends on how long you like to spend in places, some people only go to a museum to see specific things, others will want to linger for hours.

 How To Get To Vienna